kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 That is context-specific documentation.

-## Context-Specific Documentation Is More Useful Than Generic Documentation
+## Context-Specific Documentation Is More Useful Than Generic Documentation { #context-specific-docs }

 This is the central experiential shift.